-SEVEN THREATS TO FOREST LANDS AND RE-SOURCES
+SEVEN THREATS TO FOREST LANDS AND RESOURCES

-1. Oak-Hickory forests: Oaks in our forests are affected by both ongoing biological processes or inhibited functions and by human or livestock practices initiated by landowners, resource managers, and government decisions.
-Decreases in the frequency of beneficial disturbances, including timber management and prescribed fire, have contributed to suppression of oak seedlings and an increase in the abundance of nonoak seedlings and saplings.

-2. Fragmentation of large forest blocks: Some of the harmful consequences of fragmentation are a loss of biodiversity, increased populations of invasive and non-native species, and changes in biotic and abiotic conditions.
-The process of fragmentation is accelerated when more and more people seek to purchase tracts of forested land.

-3. Forest health threats are increasing: Multiple factors affect forest health, particularly exotic invasive plants, insects, and pathogens.
-Damage from floods, ice storms, wind, or livestock grazing without remediation are also examples of forest health issues in Illinois.
+- 1. Oak-Hickory forests: Oaks in our forests are affected by both ongoing biological processes or inhibited functions and by human or livestock practices initiated by landowners, resource managers, and government decisions.
+Decreases in the frequency of beneficial disturbances, including timber management and prescribed fire, have contributed to suppression of oak seedlings and an increase in the abundance of nonoak seedlings and saplings. - 2.
+Fragmentation of large forest blocks: Some of the harmful consequences of fragmentation are a loss of biodiversity, increased populations of invasive and non-native species, and changes in biotic and abiotic conditions.
+The process of fragmentation is accelerated when more and more people seek to purchase tracts of forested land. - 3.
+Forest health threats are increasing: Multiple factors affect forest health, particularly exotic invasive plants, insects, and pathogens.
+Damage from floods, ice storms, wind, or livestock grazing without remediation are also examples of forest health issues in Illinois. - 4.
+Forestry professionals are too few: Early retirement and subsequent budget cuts to IDNR have reduced Forestry Division professional, technical, and clerical staff by as much as 86%.
+Strategic planning dating back to the 1990s, prior to staff loss, defined the need for additional districts and urban and traditional forestry field staff.

-4. Forestry professionals are too few: Only one urban forester, who is an administrative program manager, is staffed for the entire state.
-Strategic planning dating back to the 1990s called for additional districts to the historic 22 field districts and urban forestry field staff.
-5. Forest industries and mills are shrinking: The number of sawmills within Illinois has decreased by 72% since 1961.
-This loss is partly attributed to higher workers compensation rates, utility rates, and business taxes compared to neighboring states.

-6. Urban and community forests face extreme pressures and challenges: Since 1990, there has been approximately a 7% increase in municipal lands statewide.
-Increased urbanization is out pacing reforestation efforts and the ability of most communities to manage urban forests.

-7. Forestry funding and significant other threats: Illinois has failed to generate or legislate permanent funding for forest and natural resources conservation and remains in great need of doing so.
+- 5. Forest industries and mills are shrinking: The number of sawmills within Illinois has decreased by 72% since 1961.
+This loss is partly attributed to higher workers compensation rates, utility rates, and business taxes compared to neighboring states. - 6.
+Urban and community forests face extreme pressures and challenges: Since 1990, there has been approximately a 7% increase in municipal lands statewide.
+Increased urbanization is out pacing reforestation efforts and the ability of most communities to manage urban forests. - 7.
+Forestry funding and significant other threats: Illinois has failed to generate or legislate permanent funding for forest and natural resources conservation and remains in great need of doing so.